Dre Campbell Farm

 3. DIY Plant Protection Spray

 You can also create a DIY natural plant protection spray with ingredients such as garlic, hot peppers, and onions.
-This acts as a repellent against certain pests that can cause leaf curl.
+It is useful as a repellent spray against certain pests that can cause leaf curl.

-Simply blend one head of garlic, 5 hot peppers, and 3 small onions in 2 cups of water.
+Simply blend one head of garlic, five hot peppers, and three small onions in 2 cups of water.
 Afterward, pour the mixture into a glass container and let it sit overnight.

-To use, pour ¼ of the strained liquid into a quart bottle with water and a tablespoon of liquid soap.
+To use, pour a quarter of the strained liquid into a quart bottle with water and a tablespoon of liquid soap.
 Shake well.

 Apply the solution to your plants every day for about a week.